Variable reluctance sensor: Advantages and disadvantages

-Although VR sensors are based on very mature technology, they still offer several significant advantages.
+VR sensors are based on very mature technology, and they offer several significant advantages.
 The first is low cost - coils of wire and magnets are relatively inexpensive.
 Unfortunately, the low cost of the transducer is partially offset by the cost of the additional signal-processing circuitry needed to recover a useful signal.
 And because the magnitude of the signal developed by the VR sensor is proportional to target speed, it is difficult to design circuitry to accommodate very-low-speed signals.
 A given VR-sensing system has a definite limit as to how slow the target can move and still develop a usable signal.
 An alternative but more expensive technology is Hall effect sensor.
 Hall effect sensors are true zero-rpm sensors and actively supply information even when there's no transmission motion at all.

-One area in which VR sensors excel, however, is in high-temperature applications.
+One area in which VR sensors excel, is in high-temperature applications.
 Because operating temperature is limited by the characteristics of the materials used in the device, with appropriate construction VR sensors can be made to operate at temperatures in excess of 300 °C. An example of such an extreme application is sensing the turbine speed of a jet engine or engine cam shaft and crankshaft position control in an automobile.